-On December 14, 2011, the District terminated four swap agreements and replaced them with an interest-rate swap agreement, which was outstanding as of June 30, 2012.
-The agreement is a floating-to-fixed rate swap requiring the District pay a fixed interest rate of 4.02650 percent and Royal Bank of Canada (RBC) to pay to the District a floating rate equal to 68 percent of the one-month London Interbank Offered Rate (LIBOR).
+On December 14, 2011, the District entered into an interest- rate swap agreement, which is outstanding as of June 30, 2017.
+The agreement is a floating-to-fixed rate swap requiring the District pay a fixed interest rate of 4.02650 percent and the Royal Bank of Canada (RBC) to pay to the District a floating rate equal to 68 percent of the one-month London Interbank Offered Rate (LIBOR).
 RBC's credit rating is Aa3 as determined by Moody's and AA - as determined by Standard & Poor's.
-The 2011 bonds and the related swap agreement will mature May 1, 2025.
+The General Obligation Bonds - Series A of 2014 and the related swap agreement will mature May 1, 2025.